 Paul required them to lay their false gods and rituals aside.
 It was essential for them to understand that they could not be born again through rituals, a specific day of worship, or the food they ate.
 Salvation is available only through faith in Jesus Christ.

 "One man esteems one day as better than another, while another man esteems all days alike [sacred].
 Let everyone be fully convinced (satisfied) in his own mind.
 He who observes the day observes it in honor of the Lord..."
 (Rom 14:5-6, AMP).

 Unlike the godly people in the Old Testament, Christians have the Holy Spirit to guide, lead and comfort.

 Paul wanted the new converts to know that Christianity was about getting to know Jesus, and in following the promptings of the Holy Spirit.

-Worshipping on any certain day does not determine whether one goes to Heaven.
-According to the Words of Jesus, Salvation comes by a born again experience, based upon faith in what Christ accomplished on the cross.
+Worshipping on any specific day does not determine whether one goes to Heaven.
+According to the Words of Jesus, Salvation comes by a born-again experience, based upon faith in what Christ accomplished on the cross.

 Jesus said to him, “I am the way, the truth, and the life.
 No one comes to the Father except through me.”
 (John 14:6).

 Paul used the term, "with a good conscience.”
 The ultimate answer is not in which day, but in whom we worship.
 According to the teachings of the Apostle Paul, we are to consider every day to be a day of worship, with no one day being more important than another.